Hodge numbers are not derived invariants in positive characteristic: Introduction

 Popa and Schnell showed that in characteristic zero, the first Betti number is derived invariant \cite{ps}, which implies that the Hodge numbers $h^{1,0}=h^{0,1}$ are derived invariant.
 Achter, Casalain-Martin, Honigs, and Vial extended the result on $b_1$ to positive characteristic \cite[Thm.~A.1]{honigs2}, but there it no longer implies the result on $h^{1,0}$ and $h^{0,1}$, as we will see below.
 Abuaf showed that when $\Char k = 0$ and $\dim X \le 4$, the cohomology \emph{ring} $\H^*(\cO_X)$ is a derived invariant \cite[Thm.~1.3(4)]{abuaf}; in Appendix \ref{app:abuaf} we give a streamlined account of his proof.

-It follows Hodge numbers are derived invariants in characteristic zero when $\dim X \le 3$, and a conjecture of Orlov \cite[Conj.~1]{orlov_motives} would imply that this continues in higher dimensions.
+Taken together, these results imply that all Hodge numbers are derived invariants in characteristic zero when $\dim X \le 3$, and a conjecture of Orlov \cite[Conj.~1]{orlov_motives} would imply that this continues in higher dimensions.
 In positive characteristic, Antieau and Bragg showed that Hodge numbers are derived invariants when $\dim X \le 2$ \cite[Thm.~1.3(1)]{antieau_bragg}, and the Euler characteristics $\chi(\Omega^i_X)$ are derived invariants when $\dim X = 3$ \cite[Thm.~5.33]{antieau_bragg}.
 But in this paper we show that Hodge numbers of threefolds are not derived invariants in positive characteristic:

 \begin{theorem} There are smooth projective threefolds $X$ and $M$ defined over $\bar{\bF}_3$, with Hodge numbers $h^{i,j} = h^j(\Omega^i)$ as shown,